 The Golden Rule: Pre-Freezing is Your Secret Weapon

 If you learn only one thing today, let it be this: the single most effective way to vacuum seal bread without crushing it is to freeze it first.
-It’s a game-changer.
+It’s a major upgrade.

 Why Does Pre-Freezing Work?